CureQ/CureQ/docs/index.md

 ## Overview

-MEAlytics is a python packaged developed for analysing multiwell Micro-electrode array data.
+MEAlytics is a python package developed for analysing multiwell Micro-electrode array data.
 It allows for fast, easy and accurate analysis and visualisation of MEA data.

 ## Table of contents